-Fontana is launching a Soap & Renew Bar Soap Collection in July!
+Fontana has launched a Soap & Renew Bar Soap Collection!

 Why?
 Because most store-bought bar soaps have harmful ingredients in them, even if they are advertised as “natural” or for “sensitive skin”.
 When used on a daily basis, these harmful ingredients, can contribute to toxic overload.

 What harmful ingredients can you find in common brands of bar soap (and that you won’t find in ours?):

 - Parabens are a common preservative in soap.
 They also cause skin irritation, hormone disruption, affect fertility and reproductive organs, and increase the risk of multiple types of cancer.